Oliver-Binns/Website/Content/posts/vision-pro.md

 The passthrough of video from the real world into augmented reality works really well for keeping you connected to the real world when working in the virtual world.
 I have experienced only minor bouts of motion sickness which is a significant improvement when compared to my experience with other virtual reality headsets.
-Unfortunately, the quality of the video is not quite similar enough to the human eye yet and the illusion breaks somewhat when trying to perform tasks in the real world – I trialed watching Disney+ while doing the washing up.
+Unfortunately, the quality of the video is not quite close enough to the human eye yet so the illusion breaks somewhat when trying to perform tasks in the real world – I trialed watching Disney+ while doing the washing up.

 |![Media playing in Apple Vision Pro in a real world environment](../../Images/disney.png)_Media playing in Apple Vision Pro in a real world environment_|![](../../Images/wearing-vision-pro.png)|
 |-|-|